prabhavag/prabhavag.github.io/content/ClassicML/KMeans Clustering.md

 **Claim**: The K-Means algorithm terminate in finite number of steps.
 1. If the clustering assignment changes, the newer one will have a lower cost (from Lemma 1)
 2. If the cluster assignment doesn't change, the centroids don't change, and the algorithm terminates.
-Since the number of clusterings is finite and equal to $k^n$, the algorithm will eventually hit condition 2, and then terminate
+Since the number of clusterings is finite and equal to $k^n$, the algorithm will eventually hit condition 2, and then terminate.

-partition 𝑁N data points into 𝑘k clusters; each such partition can be called a "clustering".
-This is a large but finite number.
-For each iteration of the algorithm, we produce a new clustering based _only_ on the old clustering.
-Notice that

-1. if the old clustering is the same as the new, then the next clustering will again be the same.
-2. If the new clustering is different from the old then the newer one has a lower cost

-Since the algorithm iterates a function whose domain is a finite set, the iteration must eventually enter a cycle.
-The cycle can not have length greater than 11 because otherwise by (2) you would have some clustering which has a lower cost than itself which is impossible.
-Hence the cycle must have length exactly 11.
-Hence k-means converges in a finite number of iterations.
 ## Implementation (in python using pytorch)

 ```python